Oil prices rise on expected extension of output cuts

 SINGAPORE (Reuters) - Oil markets rose on Monday, with Brent remaining above $60 per barrel on expectations that an OPEC-led production cut due to expire next March would be extended, although rising exports from Iraq kept a lid on prices.

-Brent crude futures, the international benchmark for oil prices, were at $60.73 per barrel at 0802 GMT, 29 cents or 0.48 percent above their last settlement and near their highest level since July 2015.
+Brent crude futures LCOc1, the international benchmark for oil prices, were at $60.73 per barrel at 0802 GMT, 29 cents or 0.48 percent above their last settlement and near their highest level since July 2015.
 They have risen more than 36 percent since from 2017-lows marked in June.

 “With strong compliance to OPEC’s production curbs already supporting prices, comments from the Saudi Arabian Crown Prince that suggested the production cut agreement should be extended added to gains,” ANZ bank said.

-The Organization of the Petroleum Exporting Countries (OPEC) plus Russia and nine other producers have agreed to hold back about 1.8 million barrels per day (bpd) to get rid of a supply glut.
+The Organisation of the Petroleum Exporting Countries (OPEC) plus Russia and nine other producers have agreed to hold back about 1.8 million barrels per day (bpd) to get rid of a supply glut.

 The pact runs to March 2018, but Saudi Arabia and Russia, who are leading the effort, have both voiced their support to extend the agreement.